QuickBooks Blog

 What types of payments does it accept?

-Zelle facilitates payments directly between bank accounts, eliminating the need for intermediary platforms.
-Customers must have a US bank account enrolled in Zelle to make payments.
-This simplicity appeals to businesses focused on local transactions.
+Payments are facilitated directly between bank accounts through Zelle, eliminating the need for intermediary platforms.
+Customers must have a US bank account enrolled in Zelle to make payments, making this option appealing for businesses focused on local transactions.

 What does it cost?